Surprise! Tom Hanks Hosts SNL at Home: 5 Best Moments

 Surprise!

-Tom Hanks hosted Saturday Night Live's first remote episode in what marked his first TV appearance since revealing a month ago that he and wife Rita Wilson had contracted the novel coronavirus in Australia.
+Tom Hanks hosted NBC's Saturday Night Live's first remote episode in what marked his first TV appearance since revealing a month ago that he and wife Rita Wilson had contracted the novel coronavirus in Australia.
 The two have since recovered and returned to the United States, where they have practiced social distancing at home.
 And so are millions of others, including the SNL cast...thus the remote episode.

 Check out five best moments from SNL at Home, which was prerecorded: